 It was pretty cool.
 Granted I’m terribly afraid of snakes but the fascination I have with the slimy buggers always wins in the end.
 They had pythons, mambas, cobras to mention but a few.
 One of the snakes was snacking (they are fed once a week) on a little white mouse.
 It was brutal!

-The guide asked us if we would like to take pictures holding the snakes, but I figured, the snakes in question being really small and all would end up in corners and crevices they didn't belong, so long story short, it was a no. We then checked out the crocodiles, monitor lizards, chameleons and tortoises and left.
+The guide asked us if we would like to take pictures holding the snakes, I declined as the snakes in question were really small and would probably end up in corners and crevices they didn't belong, so long story short, it was a no. We then checked out the crocodiles, monitor lizards, chameleons and tortoises then left.

 On arrival in Bagamoyo,we went to the Old Fort first which was built in 1860 using mostly cobblestone by Arabs.
-After 10 years in 1870,the sultan at the time, started using it as a Fort.
-After the scramble and partition of Africa where Tanzania, or Tanganyika at the time was given to the Germans, who established it as their main headquarters. with the lower sections of the building used by the low ranking soldiers and the upper quarters for the high ranking officers.
-The Germans made their move to the fort while trying to abolish slave trade. something that didn't not bode well with Abushiri,the infamous slave master which led to an all out war, The Abushiri revolt between Abushiri,his supporters and the Germans from 1888-1889.
+After 10 years in 1870,the sultan at the time started using it as a Fort.
+After the scramble and partition of Africa Tanzania or Tanganyika at the time was given to the Germans who established it as their main headquarters.
+The lower sections of the building used by the low ranking soldiers and the upper quarters for the high ranking officers.
+The Germans at the fort went about trying to abolish the slave trade something that didn't not bode well with Abushiri,the infamous slave master which led to an all out war later dubbed the The Abushiri revolt between Abushiri,his supporters and the Germans from 1888-1889.

 After Abushiri killed a number of German officials, Captain Otto Von Bismark was brought in to capture and kill Abushiri, a feat they managed to accomplish after a long chase that saw Abushiri hanged to death.

-After the first world war, with the Germans defeated by the British, they lost their African colonies as punishment (I still remember much of it from high school history class!) which subsequently led to the British taking over Tanganyika and the fort which they turned into a prison.
+After the first world war and the Germans defeat by the British, they lost their African colonies as punishment (I still remember much of it from high school history class!) which subsequently led to the British taking over Tanganyika and the fort which they turned into a prison.

 The British after converting the Fort into a prison added a large peep hole in order for them to view prisoners being brought in.
 There was also a handle that told visitors and the like whether the house belonged to a man or woman.

-We then walked down to a monument erected to show the spot where Abushiri and his supporters had been hanged. (the actual tree where the hangings were done was cut down by some locals years ago, hence the monument)right next to it was a deep salt water well constructed by an Indian man, there are about 200 of these wells but only one among them had fresh water, I’ll get to it later.
+We then walked down to a monument erected to show the spot where Abushiri and his supporters had been hanged. (the actual tree where the hangings were done was cut down by some locals years ago, hence the monument)right next to it was a deep salt water well constructed by an unnamed Indian man.
+There are about 200 of these wells but only one among them had fresh water, I’ll get to it later.

 We then proceeded to a mini museum housing different artifacts like pottery excavated from one of the ruins, you have to leave your bags outside, lest one decides to take a souvenir I guess.